iskifogl/mcp-server-google-workspace/README.md

 Returns a list of calendars with their IDs, names, access roles, and other metadata.
 Use the calendar `id` field for other calendar operations.

 #### `calendar_list_events`
 List calendar events for a date range.
+Returns events with timezone information.

 **Parameters:**
 - `calendarId` (string, optional): Calendar ID (default: 'primary').
 Use `calendar_list_calendars` to get IDs of shared calendars.